Are Illinois Records Public?

 Do I Need to State My Purpose and Use When Requesting Public Records in Illinois?

 Individuals who wish to obtain Illinois public records are not required to submit a statement of purpose.
 As established under the Illinois Freedom of Information Act, residents can request and obtain copies of records by simply submitting a request to the custodian’s office.
 Requestors must submit a written request that contains their name, contact details, and a clear description of the records.
 Also, a requester who has their record request denied can demand a statutory citation backing the decision.
+It should be noted that selected data such as vital records, the state's public records laws typically require requestors to have a tangible interest in the record or its subject to be eligible to access them.
+However, for records like criminal information, divorce records, arrest records, court records and others, requestors may not need to demonstrate a tangible interest.

-What is exempted under the Illinois Freedom of Information Act?
+What is Exempted Under the Illinois Freedom of Information Act?

 According to the Illinois Freedom of Information Act (IL FOIA), record custodians may choose to grant or deny a record request depending on the information it contains.
 Records that contain sensitive information are often restricted from public view and protected by law.
 Such records are known as exemptions.
 The decision to exempt a record from public disclosure must outweigh the public interest.
 A record custodian may decide to withhold parts of a record or the entire record depending on the severity of the case at hand.
 Some of the reasons a record may be exempted under the IL FOIA include: